async-aws/aws/docs/contribute/index.md

 ## Test the PR in a local project

 Sometimes, it's helpful to test the PR in a real project.
-This can be achieved by using the provided `link` binary which detects AsyncAws dependencies use by the project and replaces them by a symlink to the AsyncAws source code.
+This can be achieved by using the provided `link` binary which detects AsyncAws dependencies used by the project and replaces them by a symlink to the AsyncAws source code.

 ```shell